-Win For Life sales were \$11.4 million in 2011, a decrease of \$6.0 million compared to 2010 sales of \$17.4 million.
-Win For Life is a multi-state fixed prize online game operated in conjunction with lotteries in Kentucky and Virginia.
-Kentucky discontinued its participation in the Win For Life game as of January 29, 2011.
+Win For Life sales decreased by \$2.6 million to \$8.8 million in 2012, compared to 2011 sales of \$11.4 million.
+Win For Life is a multi-state fixed prize online game operated in conjunction with the Virginia Lottery.
 Drawings are held twice weekly on Wednesday and Saturday.
 Six winning numbers followed by one "free ball" number are drawn from a single set of 42 balls.
 By matching the six winning numbers, players win the top prize of \$1,000 a week for life payable in quarterly payments of \$13,000.
 Players matching five of the six winning numbers plus the "free ball" number win the second tier prize of \$1,000 a week for one year.
 Matching the "free ball" number also increases other lower level prize amounts.